robertkng/hw-w08-d04/README.md

 ![](https://i.imgur.com/fzYYrwf.gif)

+This gif is not relevant to the homework, but OMFG.
+The way it shakes and flips itself.
+I die every time.
+Anyways...

 Gerard Von Schtieffel is back - he wants a more robust website now that is capable of storing and showing data for movies that are currently playing at his theater.

 What the client wants, the client gets.